Searching for Gravity Without a Metric: Spinor Representations of and the Affine Dirac Action

 and the existence of an affine invariant inner product\footnote{This will be positive definite in the case of a unitary representation, but this is not required.} $(\cdot,\cdot)$ such that $(Uf,Ug)=(f,g)$, then the following action is affine invariant

-It remains to find a representation which admits the vector $\Gamma^{\mu}$ and inner product $(\cdot,\cdot)$.
-Before we do this, it is important to first make sure that a theory with these objects has the ability to break the symmetry.
-By this we mean there must be some order operator whose expectation value can be made invariant under $SO(d-1,1)$ but not invariant under $GL(d,\mathbb{R})/SO(d-1,1)$ transformations.
+It remains to find a representation which admits the vector $\Gamma^{\mu}$ and inner product $(\cdot,\cdot)$ (see subsection \ref{sec3:1} and section \ref{sec4} below for the explicit details).
+Before we do this, it is important to first make sure that a theory with these objects, after incorporating interactions (see section \ref{sec5}), has the ability to break the symmetry.
+By this we mean there must be some order operator whose expectation value remains invariant under some subgroup $H$ but not invariant under $GL(d,\mathbb{R})/H$ transformations.
 The theory so far described has many such order operators, the simplest one being